CarterParks/kmeans/README.md

 ## Shared CPU
-The shared CPU implementation made use of OpenMP to parallelize protions of logic that were frequently running.
+The shared CPU implementation made use of OpenMP to parallelize portions of logic that were frequently running.
 Typically, this entailed the use of the `parallel for` directive to divide the serial work among processors.